masolimano/maneage/README.md

         ```shell
         $ info make "automatic variables
         ```

+   - *Debug*: Since Make doesn't follow the common top-down paradigm, it can be a little hard to get accustomed to why you get an error or un-expected behavior.
+In such cases, run Make with the `-d` option.
+With this option, Make prints a full list of exactly which prerequisites are being checked for which targets.
+Looking (patiently) through this output and searching for the faulty file/step will clearly show you any mistake you might have made in defining the targets or prerequisites.

    - *Large files*: If you are dealing with very large files (thus having multiple copies of them for intermediate steps is not possible), one